After his wife of nearly 66 years passed away in 2016, widower Keith Davison of Minnesota said the new silence in his home was haunting.

 During the silence of the winter, an idea came to him: Davison decided to build a pool in his backyard that would be open to the small town's children.
 (When accompanied by a guardian, of course.)

-When neighbors first caught wind of the idea, they were skeptical it would happen.
+When neighbors first caught wind of the idea, they were skeptical that the neighborhood pool would happen.
 After all, the town of Morris doesn't even have a public swimming pool.
 But Davison stayed true to his word and installed the impressive 32-feet long pool just in time for the start of this summer.

 Then, just as Davison hoped, the kids came to play—and laugh.